Ferdodonna/Gasket/README.md

 ![alt text](https://github.com/Ferdodonna/Gasket/blob/master/examples/example8.PNG)
 ![alt text](https://github.com/Ferdodonna/Gasket/blob/master/examples/example12.PNG)

-This project implements a script in Prolog that spits out [Apollian Gaskets](https://en.wikipedia.org/wiki/Apollonian_gasket).
+This project implements a script in Prolog that spits out [Apollian Gaskets](https://en.wikipedia.org/wiki/Apollonian_gasket) as svg file.
 There are two ways to use it - either over command line or the SWI Prolog environment -  both require you to install [SWI Prolog](https://www.swi-prolog.org).

 # Using the provided SWI Prolog environment,
 you simply consult the gasket.pl and then execute the gasket/14 predicate.
 The gasket predicate works as follows: